Tryweryn flooding: History

+The villagers first knew about the proposal a few days before Christmas 1955, from reading about it in the Welsh edition of the Liverpool Daily Post.
+The villagers created the Capel Celyn Defence Committee, which debated and denounced the scheme all over Wales through newspapers, radio and television.
+The villagers marched to Liverpool twice in 1956 to make their objections known.
+However, Liverpool councillors voted overwhelmingly to proceed.

 In 1957, a private bill sponsored by Liverpool City Council was brought before Parliament to develop a water reservoir in the Tryweryn Valley.
 The development would include the flooding of Capel Celyn.
-By obtaining authority via an Act of Parliament, Liverpool City Council would not require planning consent from the relevant Welsh local authorities and would also avoid a planning inquiry at Welsh level at which arguments against the proposal could be expressed.
+By obtaining authority via the Liverpool Corporation Act 1957 (5 & 6 Eliz.
+2. c. xlii), an act of Parliament, Liverpool City Council would not require planning consent from the relevant Welsh local authorities and would also avoid a planning inquiry at Welsh level at which arguments against the proposal could be expressed.
 This, together with the fact that the village was one of the last Welsh-only speaking communities in the area, ensured that the proposals became deeply controversial; 35 out of 36 Welsh Members of Parliament (MPs) opposed the bill (the other did not vote), but in 1962 it was passed.
 The members of the community waged an eight-year effort, ultimately unsuccessful, to prevent the destruction of their homes.

+The Tryweryn flooding was opposed locally by the Capel Celyn Defence Committee led by Dafydd Roberts and Elizabeth May Watkin Jones.
+Altogether, 125 local authorities opposed the plan, and 27 of 36 Welsh MPs voted against the second reading of the bill with none voting for it.

-When the valley was flooded in 1965, the village and its buildings, including the post office, the school, and a chapel with cemetery, were all lost.
+When the valley was flooded in 1965, the village and its buildings—including the post office, the school, and a chapel with cemetery—were all lost.
 Twelve houses and farms were submerged, and 48 people of the 67 who lived in the valley lost their homes.
 In all, some 800 acres (3.2 km2; 320 ha) of land were submerged.
 A new reservoir, Llyn Celyn, was formed.

 The water in the reservoir is used to maintain the flow of the River Dee (Afon Dyfrdwy) so that water may be abstracted downstream, and additionally to improve the quality of white-water sports on Afon Tryweryn.

 A full list of the submerged properties (broadly from west to east) is as follows: